Netflix Inc (NFLX) 2023 Q2 法說會逐字稿

 • Look, we've always found that we offer this content to our members in an unbelievable value on Netflix as of now.
 And then almost anywhere else we put it, there's either a crossover and they otherwise have a Netflix account or have a much smaller viewing base.
 So we're -- we think we're taking the right course in terms of offering the content to our members and having it around even after its original run on Netflix.

-• But we've also seen things like when Extraction 2 just did so well for us this past quarter, Extraction 1 was popped right back up into the top 10.
+• So the syndication market, home video markets that continue to exist today are kind of contracting in a way that isn't too exciting to build up against versus this opportunity we have with -- to please our members and thrill our members with our content all the way back through the history of our content and the opportunity which we've also seen things like when Extraction II just did so well for us this past quarter, Extraction I was popped right back up into the top 10.
 We've seen that a lot with new seasons of shows when Queen Charlotte hit into top 10, here comes Bridgerton 1 and 2.
 So it's a really -- it's a very fluid way -- a very fluid and dynamic offering in that way.
-And it's even better the deeper and richer that library becomes.
+And -- but even better, the deeper and richer that library becomes.

 • Spencer Wang - VP of Finance, Corporate Development & IR